movementlabsxyz/MIP/MIP/mip-n/README.md

 1. The L1 staking token MUST be a unique token issued in a fixed supply.
 2. The L2 gas token MUST be a unique token issued in a fixed supply.
 3. Rewards issued via FFS MUST NOT be issued in the L1 staking token, but instead in an LP token on the L1.
-4. The LP Token SHALL make a best effort to have a value redeemable in the L1 staking token.
-5. The LP Token MAY not need to maintain a supply or value correlated with the L1 staking token or the L2 gas token.
+4. The LP Token MAY elect to maintain a supply or value correlated with the L1 staking token or the L2 gas token.
+But, this supply or value correlation MUST NOT rely on special capabilities of the LP token or trusted third parties.
-6. The L2 staking token MUST be burned on the L2 to deposit gas into an L2 pool.
+5. The L2 staking token MUST be burned on the L2 to deposit gas into an L2 pool.

 If the LP Token supply is not fixed, the AB-FFS solution implemented is referred to as AB-FFS Decoupled Demurrage.
 [MIP-n](todo) provides a more complete specification for AB-FFS Decoupled Demurrage.